 Google specifically warns against duplicating content to manipulate search engines.

 Duplicate content is a deceptive practice that’s exactly what it sounds like: repeat appearances of the same content in search results.
-Since this negatively impacts user experience, Google may remove duplicate pages from its index.
+Since this can create a frustrating user experience, Google may remove duplicate pages from its index.
 (Note that this specifically applies to duplicating content maliciously, or for the sake of manipulating page rankings.
 Unintentionally created duplicate content will unlikely be penalized.)

-In addition, you should avoid producing “thin” content that contributes little or no value to a reader.
+In addition, you should avoid producing “thin,” low-quality content that contributes little or no value to a reader.
 That means pages that are poorly written, make little sense, or that exist only for the sake of linking elsewhere.
-Like malicious duplicate content, thin content is grounds for the removal or deranking of a website.
+Like malicious duplicate content, thin content is grounds for the removal of a website.

 - Who are you creating content for?